craigargh/cfg-python/plan.md

 Saturday (24th Aug):
 - Session 2
-  - Review slides
+  - Review lesson plan
-  - Meaningful starter
-  - Recap questions
   - Context (what are they learning?) and scenario (what is the gimmick?) for each exercise
-  - Review lesson plan

 - Session 1
   - Review slides